skleung/cs181w/README.md

+# cs181w

-# cs181w \n This is a final project website for the winter 2015 offering of CS181W
+This is a final project website for the Winter 2015 offering of CS181W.